Democratization: Waves of democratization

-The idea of waves of democratization has also been used and scrutinized by many other authors, including Renske Doorenspleet, John Markoff, Seva Gunitsky, and Svend-Erik Skaaning.
+The idea of waves of democratization has been used and scrutinized by many other authors, including Renske Doorenspleet, John Markoff, Seva Gunitsky, and Svend-Erik Skaaning.
 According to Seva Gunitsky, from the 18th century to the Arab Spring (2011–2012), 13 democratic waves can be identified.

-The V-Dem Democracy Report identified for the year 2023 9 cases of stand-alone democratization in East Timor, The Gambia, Honduras, Fiji, Dominican Republic, Solomon Islands, Montenegro, Seychelles, and Kosovo and 9 cases of U-Turn Democratization in Thailand, Maldives, Tunisia, Bolivia, Zambia, Benin, North Macedonia, Lesotho, and Brazil.

 By country

 Throughout the history of democracy, enduring democracy advocates succeed almost always through peaceful means when there is a window of opportunity.
 One major type of opportunity include governments weakened after a violent shock.
 The other main avenue occurs when autocrats are not threatened by elections, and democratize while retaining power.
 The path to democracy can be long with setbacks along the way.

+The V-Dem Institute found ongoing democratization during the year 2025 in 18 countries: Benin, Bolivia, Botswana, Brazil, Dominican Republic, Fiji, Guatemala, Lesotho, Mauritius, Montenegro, Poland, Seychelles, Solomon Islands, Sri Lanka, Timor-Leste, Thailand, The Gambia, and Zambia.

 France

 The French Revolution (1789) briefly allowed a wide franchise.
 The French Revolutionary Wars and the Napoleonic Wars lasted for more than twenty years.
 The French Directory was more oligarchic.
 The First French Empire and the Bourbon Restoration restored more autocratic rule.
 The French Second Republic had universal male suffrage but was followed by the Second French Empire.
 The Franco-Prussian War (1870–71) resulted in the French Third Republic.